PedroHRPBS/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

-To augment the dataset and enabling the vehicle to recover to the center of the lane, I used the left and right camera images adding a correction on the steering angle of 0.2.
+To augment the dataset and enable the vehicle to recover to the center of the lane, I used the left and right camera images adding a correction on the steering angle of 0.2.
 Doing so I tripled the number of samples.
 Here are some examples of left and right camera images:

 ![alt text][image3]
 ![alt text][image4]

 After the collection process, I had almost 40k data points.
-I then preprocessed this data by ...
+I then preprocessed this data by first changing to grayscale (model.py line 38, 48, 58):

+![alt text][image5]

+Then I resized the image to have half of its original resolution (according to "Behavioral Cloning Cheatsheet" this was a good step to perform to reduce processing time) (model.py lines 39, 49 ,59):

+![alt text][image6]

+Inside the model I performed cropping and normalization of data (model.py lines 77-78):

+![alt text][image7]

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set. (model.py line 18)

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 1 as evidenced by the vehicle completing the track after the fist epoch and overfitting after the second.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.